THE TESLA ERASURE (2)

 “I hold that space cannot be curved, for the simple reason that it has no properties.”

 A priori: if space can be acted upon and distorted, then it is not space.
 Space is a metrical dimension, and does not have the attributes of matter.
 In order to be curved, space must be imagined as a substance, or ‘fabric’, rather than a dimension.
 To imagine Einstein’s concept we must change the meaning of the word; it is not space that curves, but language that is warped.
 Einstein offered no explanation as to how something could act upon nothing in this manner, or what might constitute his new meaning of the word ‘space’.
-He concocted it using a calculus developed by an obscure group of mathematicians in Germany in the mid-nineteenth century, which assumes that if parallel lines meet at infinity, a line projected in space must curve, and that a straight line is not, therefore, the shortest distance between two points.
+He created his theory using a calculus developed by a group of mathematicians in Germany in the mid-nineteenth century, which assumes that if parallel lines meet at infinity, a line projected in space must curve, and that a straight line is not, therefore, the shortest distance between two points.
 In General Relativity, the curvature is transferred to space itself, with gravity invoked as the cause.

 These ‘metaphysical mathematicians’ also assumed the variability and reversibility of time, the interchangeability of mass and energy, and the non-existence of the aether — they assumed therefore the vacuous emptiness of cosmic space, a condition which had always been rejected by ‘plenist’ scientists and philosophers — Descartes, Newton, Huygens et al — as abhorrent to Nature.
 How the force of gravity — or light, or magnetism — could be propagated through such a vacuum is not dealt with in Einstein’s theory.
 But by a magician’s trick, juggling unsupported assumptions and switching epithets by sleight of hand, Special and General Relativity are made to appear mathematically possible.